Let's review 3 Myths

 Myth 1: “My firm doesn’t act for Russians.”

-Myth 2: "All my clients are local and/or British Citizens."
+Myth 2: “All my clients are local or British citizens.”

-Myth 3: "Only large firms with international clients need to check."
+Myth 3: “Only large, international firms need to check.”

 Useful Resources for Compliance